wso2/docs-ei/en/micro-integrator/docs/setup/security/mitigating_csrf.md

     service = "%servletContext%/commonauth/iwa/*"
    ```

-4. Add the following configurations to the ei.toml file to specify the patterns that should be excluded from CSRF protection.
+4. Add the following configurations to the ei.toml file to specity CSRF configurations.
    ```java
    [owasp.csrfguard]